ONO-Group/ono-android-task-/README.md

-# Ackee Cookbook Android Version
+# ONO Cookbook Android Version

 Welcome, stranger!
 Wanna join us at [Slack[1]?
 Or you just don't know what to do on a lazy sunday afternoon ?